 Graphics cards can utilize several types of cooling, the most popular being open-air cooling, though liquid-cooled and blower-cooled cards exist as well, albeit no such models are listed in this article.

 Now, when it comes to open-air cooling, it is characterized by an open heatsink and one, two, or three fans that disperse the heat.
-As we’ve already stated, a single-fan card has the advantage of being more compact, a triple-fan card is larger but allows for better overclocking and quieter operation, while the most common dual-fan coolers are a good balance between size, cooling efficiency, and noise generation.
+As we’ve already stated, a single-fan card has the advantage of being more compact.
+In contrast, a triple-fan card is larger but allows for better overclocking and quieter operation.
+Lastly, most common dual-fan coolers are a good balance between size, cooling efficiency, and noise generation.

 So, which should you choose?